Medieval New Synagogue

 The permanent exhibition opened in 2017 in the synagogue - The Forgotten People of Sopron - commemorates Hungarian Jewish families and individuals living in and around Sopron before 1944.
 In addition to family histories, you can get to know the life of the Jews who returned to Sopron and its surrounding area after 1840 through their commodities and relics.

-The “Forgotten Soproners” exhibition is closed from October 2023 to May 2024.
-To make an appointment for groups, please call the following telephone number: +36 70 369 4027
+To make an appointment for groups to the “Forgotten Soproners” exhibition, please call the following telephone number: +36 70 369 4027